ainize-team/ainize-run-style-transfer/README.md

 For your convience, you can upload your images to public [google drive](https://drive.google.com/drive/folders/1Ou30F1YEa0Wnh6V1gPjSwmxNmobqe_X2) for upload images.

-image id can be extracted from shareable link of google drive.
+image id can be extracted from the shareable link of google drive.
 <img src="/images/guide.png" width="250" />
 <img src="/images/guide2.png" width="250" />